GLOW 43 is a free virtual conference. There are no participation fees.

-The 43rd Generative Linguistics in the Old World (GLOW) conference will take place at the Humboldt-Universität zu Berlin from March 31st to April 3rd, 2020.
+The 43rd Generative Linguistics in the Old World (GLOW) conference will take place (virtually) at the Humboldt-Universität zu Berlin from April 8th to 20th, 2020.

-In addition to the main session (April 1-3), there will be three thematic workshops on March 31st:
+In addition to the main session, there will be three thematic workshops:

 - Workshop I: Prosody in Speech Signal, Perception, and Gestures

-Organized by Marzena Zygis and Stefanie Jannedy (Leibniz – ZAS Berlin)
+Organized by Marzena Zygis and Stefanie Jannedy (ZAS Berlin)

 - Workshop II: Semantic Universals in the Modal and Attitudinal Domain

-Organized by Uli Sauerland (Leibniz – ZAS Berlin) and Wataru Uegaki (University of Edinburgh)
+Organized by Uli Sauerland (ZAS Berlin) and Wataru Uegaki (University of Edinburgh)

 - Workshop III: Remarks: the Legacy

-Organized by Artemis Alexiadou (Humboldt-Universität zu Berlin & Leibniz – ZAS Berlin) and Hagit Borer (Queen Mary University London)
+Organized by Artemis Alexiadou (Humboldt-Universität zu Berlin & ZAS Berlin) and Hagit Borer (Queen Mary University London)